codeviking/depalyzer/README.md

 # depalyzer

-A tool for analyzing npm modules as to assess whether they modify the built-in javascript types like `Array`, `Object` and more.
+A tool which determines whether an npm module modifies the built-in javascript types like `Array`, `Object`, etc.

 ## Usage